marfarma/user-role-editor/readme.txt

 Installation procedure:

+Attention!
+Starting from version 2.2 plugin works with WordPress 3.0 and higher only.
+For earlier WordPress versions use plugin version 2.1.10 from http://downloads.wordpress.org/plugin/user-role-editor.2.1.10.zip
 1. Deactivate plugin if you have the previous version installed.
 2. Extract "user-role-editor.x.x.x.zip" archive content to the "/wp-content/plugins/user-role-editor" directory.
 3. Activate "User Role Editor" plugin via 'Plugins' menu in WordPress admin menu.